deSpaceman/KnappedStone-SoftRains-SRDVault/!KSSR/Soft Rains/5 - Examples/5.2 - Example Spells/Example Arcane Spells/Mounting Charge.md

 *Keywords*: Electric Power 1, Concentration, Line 4, Crafting Complexity Novice

 *Cost*: 1 Soul
-*Test*: Mind
+*Test*: Mind (Attack)
-*Focus Difficulty*: 4
+*Focus Difficulty*: Current Electric Power

-The user starts accumulating electric charge.
+The User starts accumulating electric charge.
 For every round a casting of this spell is maintained, raise the Electric Power it will deal by 1.

 ___